IQSS/dataverse-docker/doc/installation.rst

 Copy keyen.sh comand

-Check that your dataverse instalation is axessible
+Check that your dataverse instalation is accessible
 --------------------------------------------------
 .. code-block:: bash